SpectraL519/cpp-gl/docs/gl/algorithms/templates.md

 ## The Callback Sequence

 The true power of the generic templates lies in their callback/predicate hooks.
 Every iteration of the engine loop rigidly follows a defined sequence.
-By injecting custom lambdas (or omitting them via the [**empty_callback**](../../cpp-gl/structgl_1_1algorithm_1_1empty__callback.md)), you dictate the algorithm's behavior.
+By injecting custom callbacks (or omitting them via the [**empty_callback**](../../cpp-gl/structgl_1_1algorithm_1_1empty__callback.md)), you dictate the algorithm's behavior.

 ### Execution Flowchart